aleksannndra/context-text-classifier/README.md

 ## Training the Model

-1. Ensure your dataset is saved as an Excel file:
+1. Ensure dataset is saved as an Excel file:
 ```
 pytania_sklasyfikowane.xlsx
 ```